jiasquaredfu/Wyss-Institute-Protein-Design-Workshops/README.md

 <b> What to take away from this workshop: </b>
 1. Understanding of cutting-edge machine learning models for protein design
 2. Tools for the modern protein design pipeline downloaded on your computer
 3. A *de novo* mini-binder protein you designed!

+<b> The workshop will be split up into two sessions: </b>

+Day 1, September 11th (1-2pm): downloading all the necessary packages for this courageous quest Day 2, September 12th (1-2:30pm): designing our own mini binders and working through any installation problems

+*** For day 2 of the workshop, please come with a specific target in mind so we can help you make your very own binder!

 # Before the Workshop
 ## Hardware requirements